aiven/devportal/docs/products/redis/howto/benchmark-performance.rst

     memtier_benchmark -a 'USERNAME:PASSWORD' -s 'HOST' -p 'PORT' --tls --tls-skip-verify -t 4 -n 10000 --ratio 1:1 -c 25 -x 10 -d 100 --key-pattern S:S

-The command's output (running on an Aiven for Redis service) is quite self-explainable.
+The command's output (running on an Aiven for Redis service) is quite self-explanatory.
 Running it against different Redis services or the same service in different conditions can effectively benchmark the performance.

 ..
 Code::